RMI-PSS/miemis-maintenance.pss.edu.mh/README.md

-# pacific-emis.org
+# maintenance.pacific-emis.org
-The Pacific EMIS project website
+A basic maintenance page for the Pacific EMIS projects